ENCCS/openmp-gpu/content/gpu-architecture.rst

 Why use GPUs?
 ~~~~~~~~~~~~~

-The Graphics processing units (GPU) have been the most common accelerators during the last few years, the term GPU sometimes is used interchangeably with the term accelerator.
+The Graphics processing units (GPU) have been the most common accelerators during the last few years.
+The term *GPU* sometimes is used interchangeably with the term *accelerator*.

 .. figure:: img/comparison.png
    :align: center